astrosonnen/strong_lensing_tools/papers/slacs_debiased_2/README.md

-# SLACS debiased, II.
+# The SLACS strong lens sample debiased.
+II.
 Lensing-only constraints on the stellar IMF and dark matter contraction in early-type galaxies

 ## Author